emilekoffi/Melocoton/README.md

 The range of rhe rantings goes from 1.6 to 5

-As a reminder, th eompagny is highly interested in products whith at least 3.5 stats.
+As a reminder, th compagny is highly interested in products whith at least 3.5 stats.
 Also a minimum of 1,000 reviews is required for a rating to be considered significant.

 How many products meet these criteria?